-The original permit applications for 214 and 220 Commonwealth are dated May 28, 1879, and do not indicate the architect; the permit application for 216-218 Commonwealth (one application for both houses), dated March 28, 1879, indicates “A. S. Bither” (Alfred S. Bither) was the architect.
+The original permit applications for 214 and 220 Commonwealth, dated May 28, 1879, do not indicate the architect; the permit application for 216-218 Commonwealth (one application for both houses), dated March 28, 1879, indicates Alfred S. Bither was the architect.
+It appears likely that he also designed 214 and 220 Commonwealth.

 Robert Mackay was a shipping merchant in the East India trade, in the firm of Mackay and Coolidge.